jezzsantos/saastack/docs/how-to-guides/100-build-adapter-third-party.md

 ## Why?

-You have defined a port in the code to a 3rd party remote service that is outside of your codebase (likely in the cloud).
+You have defined a port in the code to a 3rd party remote service that is outside your codebase (likely in the cloud).

 You now want to build and test an adapter to that 3rd party service.